Loss aversion and the welfare ranking of policy interventions: Introduction

 \section{Introduction}

-The welfare ranking of policy interventions has classically been conducted under the Rawlsian principle of the ``veil of ignorance'': all policies that produce the same marginal outcome distributions are deemed equivalent for the purpose of welfare analysis.
-From this perspective, individual gains and losses should be irrelevant \citep{Atkinson70,Roemer98, Sen00}.
-However, more recent approaches to ranking policy interventions greatly emphasize how different individuals are affected by a policy \citep{HeckmanSmith98, CarneiroHansenHeckman01}.
-Policies often generate heterogeneous effects, giving rise to gains and losses that can be consequential for several reasons.
+Policy interventions often generate heterogeneous effects, giving rise to gains and losses to different individuals and sectors of society.
+Classically, the welfare ranking of policy interventions, conducted under the Rawlsian principle of the ``veil of ignorance'', has deemed such gains and losses irrelevant: all policies that produce the same marginal distribution of outcomes should be considered equivalent for the purpose of welfare analysis. \citep{Atkinson70,Roemer98, Sen00}.
+However, more recent approaches have focused precisely on how different individuals are affected by a given policy \citep{HeckmanSmith98, CarneiroHansenHeckman01}.
+Our paper relates to this latter approach and focuses on an important characteristic of the individual valuation of policy-induced effects: loss aversion.\footnote{Loss aversion is a well established empirical regularity, documented in a wide variety of contexts \citep{KahnemanTversky79, SamuelsonZeckhauser88, TverskyKahneman91, RabinThaler:01, Rick11}}

-Our contribution relates to this latter approach and focuses on an important characteristic of the individual valuation of policy-induced gains and losses: loss aversion.
-There are two key reasons why loss aversion can be important for the welfare ranking of policy interventions.
-First, as adduced in \citet{CarneiroHansenHeckman01}, there are vital political economy considerations.
-Public support for a policy, and for the authorities that implement it, depends on the balance of gains and losses experienced and valued by different individuals in the electorate.
-There is mounting empirical evidence corroborating that the electorate exhibits loss aversion~--- an empirical regularity that has been identified in a wide variety of other contexts \citep{KahnemanTversky79, SamuelsonZeckhauser88, TverskyKahneman91, RabinThaler:01, Rick11}.
-This aversion to losses among constituents, in turn, drives the actions of policy makers, as documented in contexts as diverse as government support to the steel industry in US trade policy, and the repeal of Obamacare \citep{FreundOezden08, AlesinaPassarelli19}.
+There are two main reasons why loss aversion can be important for the welfare ranking of policy interventions.
+First, as shown in \citet{CarneiroHansenHeckman01}, the individual gains and losses caused by a policy have important political economy consequences.
+Public support for that policy, and for the authorities that implement it, depends on the balance of gains and losses experienced and valued by different individuals in the electorate.
+In this context, there is mounting empirical evidence indicating that the electorate often exhibits loss aversion.
+This aversion to losses among constituents, in turn, drives the actions of policy makers, as documented in situations as diverse as government support to the steel industry in US trade policy, and President Trump's attempted repeal of the Affordable Care Act \citep{FreundOezden08, AlesinaPassarelli19}.